Tech-at-DU/d3-tutorial/04-scales/readme.md

 </html>
 ```

+## Bubble Charts

+This example will create a simplified bubble chart.
+To make a full bubble chart you can combine the ideas here with ideas that come in later tutorials. read more about bubble charts here: https://datavizcatalogue.com/methods/bubble_chart.html

 ## Using D3 Scales

 A scale needs a domain and a range.
 The domain is the input and the range is the output.